Coronavirus (COVID-19) Update

 - Graphs: their traversal and applications

-- Hashing and hash tables
+- Develop and use linked lists, queues, stacks, and hash tables

 Skills Needed: Students should have a good understanding of programming using data types such as pointers, control flow, structures and functions.